DigitalSlideArchive/DSA-WSI-DeID/devops/README.rst

 This directory contains a docker-compose set up for the WSI DeID project.

-Database files and local assertsore files are persistently stored in docker volumes.
+Database files and local assetstore files are persistently stored in docker volumes.
 You may want to extend the docker-compose.yml file to mount external file system directories for easier import and export.

 Prerequsities:
 --------------